IBM Audit – Introduction

+IBM Audits have decreased in the past few years, but IBM is still auditing its customers.
 In today’s world of globalization, it is more important than ever to comply with all licensing requirements, including IBM’s.
-If you’re wondering what IBM license audit is, keep reading.
+If you’re wondering what IBM software audit is, keep reading.
 This article will help you understand what an IBM audit is, what it entails, and what common reasons your company may be found in non-compliance.
 Here are some common reasons you may be audited by IBM:

 An IBM software license audit is necessary for an organization to comply with licensing policies and ensure that its software meets its contractual obligations.
 IBM software has a user-related and hardware-based licensing metric, which means that if your organization fails to meet these, it will face financial risks.
 In addition, IBM has made it difficult to use a sub-capacity licensing without a ILMT, so it is necessary to obtain full-capacity licensing for all products.